-- When the GST incurred on a sale or purchase of assets or services is not payable to or recoverable from the taxation authority, in which case the GST is recognised as part of the revenue or the expense item or as part of the cost of acquisition of the asset, as applicable - · When receivables and payables are stated with the amount of GST included s) Financial instruments and cash deposits
+- When the GST incurred on a sale or purchase of assets or services is not payable to or recoverable from the taxation authority, in which case the GST is recognised as part of the revenue or the expense item or as part of the cost of acquisition of the asset, as applicable - When receivables and payables are stated with the amount of GST included s) Financial instruments and cash deposits

-The net amount of GST recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the statement of financial position.
+The net amount of GST recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the consolidated statement of financial position.
 Commitments and contingencies are disclosed net of the amount of GST recoverable from, or payable to, the taxation authority.

-Cash flows are included in the statement of cash flows on a gross basis and the GST component of cash flows arising from investing and financing activities, which is recoverable from, or payable to, the taxation authority is classified as part of operating cash flows.
+Cash flows are included in the consolidated statement of cash flows on a gross basis and the GST component of cash flows arising from investing and financing activities, which is recoverable from, or payable to, the taxation authority is classified as part of operating cash flows.

 Credit risk from balances with banks and financial institutions is managed in accordance with the Group's policy.
 Investments of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
-Counterparty credit limits are reviewed by the Group's Board of Directors on an annual basis, and may be updated throughout the year subject to approval of the Group's Audit, Finance and Risk Committee.
 The limits are set to minimise the concentration of risks and therefore mitigate financial loss through a counterparty's potential failure to make payments.